kkrings/weltenbummlerpaar/README.rst

 Note that this application is still under active development and has not reached a stable release yet.
-I'm currently working on implementing both unit and full integration tests.
+I'm currently working on implementing both unit and full integration tests, as well as on better documenting the code.
 Once this is done, I will publish a first release and afterwards focus again on implementing new features.